 Is it safe?

-MiMedx has distributed more than 1 million amniotic allografts to date with zero reported adverse reactions attributed to its products.
-AmnioFix is not indicated for use in areas with active or latent infection, or in intravenous, intra-arterial, or intrathecal applications.
-AmnioFix is processed by MiMedx’s proprietary PURION® Process which utilizes terminal sterilization to further enhance patient safety.
+MiMedx has distributed more than 1 million amniotic allografts.
+AmnioFix is not intended for use in areas with active or latent infection, or in intravenous, intra-arterial, or intrathecal applications.
+AmnioFix is processed by MiMedx’s proprietary PURION® process which utilizes terminal sterilization to further enhance patient safety.

 Are donors tested for diseases?